Hearing Loss in Adults

 If you think you have hearing loss, you should make an appointment for a hearing test with one of the following professionals:

-- Audiologist - An Audiologist is a university-trained professional who specializes in evaluating, diagnosing, treating and managing hearing loss and other hearing-related and communication disorders.
-They are equipped to test hearing, and to prescribe, dispense and fit hearing aids
+- Audiologist - An audiologist specializes in evaluating, diagnosing, treating and managing hearing loss, as well as other hearing, communication and balance-related disorders.
+They have a university education and are equipped to test hearing, and to prescribe, dispense and fit hearing aids.

-- Hearing Instrument Practitioner - A Hearing Instrument Practitioner is a college-trained professional who is equipped to test hearing, and to prescribe, dispense and fit hearing aids
+- Hearing instrument practitioner - A hearing instrument practitioner has a college education and is equipped to test hearing, and to prescribe, dispense and fit hearing aids.

-You can make an appointment directly with an Audiologist or a Hearing Instrument Practitioner without a referral.
+You can make an appointment with an audiologist or a hearing instrument practitioner without a referral.

 Will a hearing aid help?

-Hearing aids do not cure hearing loss but they do help improve your hearing and your ability to communicate.
-A hearing aid is a small battery-powered electronic device that is programmed specifically to meet the needs of a person’s individual hearing loss and can be adapted to different situational needs (such as social, recreational and work environments).
+Hearing aids do not cure hearing loss.
+They help improve your hearing and your ability to communicate.
+A hearing aid is a small battery-powered electronic device.
+It is programmed specifically to meet the needs of a person’s individual hearing loss.
+It can be adapted to different situational needs (such as social, recreational and work environments).

-People with hearing loss can improve communication with a properly fitted hearing aid, counselling or environmental changes.
+People with hearing loss can also improve communication with counselling or environmental changes.

 Do I have to pay for a hearing aid?